-Use mosquito repellents: Spray onto exposed skin whenever you are in an area where mosquitoes may be present.
-Repellents applied to clothing, shoes, tents, mosquito nets and other gear will enhance protection.
-Your local pharmacist can advise you on the most suitable preparation to use.
+Use mosquito repellents (bug sprays): Spray onto exposed skin whenever you are in an area where mosquitoes may be present.
+Repellents applied to clothing, shoes, tents, mosquito nets and other gear will increase protection.
+Your local pharmacist can advise you on the most suitable product to use.

 Dress safely: If in areas where mosquitoes are likely, wear long sleeves, long trousers, socks and closed shoes.

-Indoors: Mosquito bites can be reduced by air conditioning, insect-proof screens on windows and doors and spraying the room with insecticide.
+Indoors: Mosquito bites can be reduced by air conditioning, insect-proof screens on windows and doors and spraying the room with insecticide (bug spray).